 Develop a tentative agenda and distribute it eight weeks before the college to all other regulators who plan to attend, asking for changes in order to ensure each jurisdiction’s needs are met.
 Refine the agenda as needed and redistribute to all regulators four weeks prior to the college.

-The agenda should be focused on a regulators shared view of the primary risks of the group.
+The agenda should be focused on a regulators’ shared view of the primary risks of the group.
 At the end of the meeting, college members should reach consensus upon the updated shared view of the primary risks of the group.

 The primary risks of the group will vary but will require the same general understanding of the group’s business strategy, risk management and governance processes, in addition to its financial, legal and regulatory position.
 Therefore, initial colleges should have an agenda that develops this same general understanding of each of these items.
 Primary risks can be determined prior to such an understanding, but such a list is expected to be modified over time as the college gathers more information each meeting.